So, what is a Large v Nugus request?

 - Who, apart from the attesting witnesses, were present at the execution of the will and where, when and how this took place.

-When we are instructed to challenge the validity of a will drawn up or witnessed by a solicitor we will generally make a Larke v Nugus statement to the solicitor’s firm to provide us with the information we require together with a copy of their file.
-This will often be very helpful in determining the strength of a validity claim.
-It will often indicate whether the deceased was advised correctly by the solicitor, whether there were individuals present when instructions were given or when the will was executed and whether the solicitor undertook the correct test for testamentary capacity.
+When we are asked to challenge the validity of a will drawn up by a solicitor we will generally make a Larke v Nugus request to that solicitor and ask for a copy of their will preparation file.
+This will often be very helpful in determining the strength of a legal challenge.
+It will often indicate whether the deceased was advised correctly by the solicitor, whether there were individuals present when instructions were given or when the will was executed and whether the solicitor applied the correct test for testamentary capacity.